py2ai/py2ai.github.io/_posts/2018-09-06-How-to-install-PyTorch-in-Windows-GPU-Version.md

 ```python
 torch.cuda.is_available()
 ```
-If you get `True` then it means that you have succesfully installed the PyTorch.
+If you get `True` it means you have succesfully installed the PyTorch.
 If any problems you can ask me in the comments section.
 Have a nice day!